isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

     >[!NOTE]
     >
     >You cannot delete an offer set that is associated with a campaign.
 To delete an offer set associated with a campaign, sign in to Adobe Target Standard/Premium and remove the campaign associations first.
-Even after unassociating from a campaign, the asset can only be deleted from Dynamic Media Classic, requiring a sign-in to Adobe Target Standard/Premium, and not from within Adobe Target Standard/Premium.
+Even after unassociating from a campaign, the asset can only be deleted from Adobe Dynamic Media Classic, requiring a sign-in to Adobe Target Standard/Premium, and not from within Adobe Target Standard/Premium.

 1. When you finish editing, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after save]** is selected (default).
 1. Select **[!UICONTROL Save]**, select a storage folder, enter a name for the set, and then select **[!UICONTROL Save]**.